 There are several services that offer aviation weather products.
 It’s important to make sure the service you use is recognized by the FAA as a valid source of aviation weather.
 The following are services which we recommend, to get an idea of what the weather will be like anywhere from current conditions, extending to the next week.

-www.wunderground.com (Free, radar, big picture, hourly forecast, not detailed)
+www.wunderground.com (Free, radar, big picture, hourly forecast, not detailed.
+Apple & Android)

 weather.com (Free, same assets as weatherunderground)

-aviationweather.gov (Free & Official Government weather , FTC recommends, easy to use)
+aviationweather.gov (Free & Official Government weather , easy to use)

-https://weathermeister.com (PAID, FTC recommends, best layout, some flight planning included)
+https://weathermeister.com (PAID, best layout, some flight planning included)

-Foreflight (PAID, one of the best, FTC recommends, links up with Garmin, Avidyne and others.
+Foreflight (PAID, links up with Garmin, Avidyne and others.
 Can only be used on Apple tablets/phones.)

-Garmin Pilot (PAID, one of the best, FTC recommends, links up only with Garmin Products.
+Garmin Pilot (PAID, links up only with Garmin Products.
 Can be used on Apple or Android tablets/phones.)